 Freezing the action

 Setting the shutter speed controls the amount by which subject action is “frozen” or conversely the amount of creative motion blur.
-Judging the required shutter speed is largely a matter of experience, as the shutter speed to freeze a subject’s motion depends on its speed, the distance to the subject, the direction of travel and so on.
-We may not wish to freeze the motion completely.
-For example if photographing a tennis match, we may wish to freeze the players but show some motion blur in the racket and certainly in the ball.
+Judging the required shutter speed is largely a matter of experience, as the shutter speed to freeze a subject’s motion depends on its speed, distance, the direction of travel and so on.
+We may not wish to freeze the motion completely; for example if photographing a tennis match, we may wish to freeze the players but show some motion blur in the racket and certainly in the ball.

 As a starting point, typical shutter speeds for different activities might be:

 |Portrait||1/60 to 1/250 s|

 |Walking people or animals||1/500 to 1/1000 s|

 |Flying birds||1/1500 to 1/3000 s|

 One thing that is guaranteed to ruin a photo is camera shake – caused by setting a shutter speed too slow for a hand-held shot.
 While motion blur is often creative, blur due to camera shake is usually a disaster.
 To avoid camera shake, set a shutter speed at least as fast as the lens focal length.
 For example when using a 50mm lens, use shutter speeds of 1/50 second or faster (1/60 second or faster in practice).

 To use slower shutter speeds than this, a tripod or other means of steadying the camera is needed.
 Many cameras and lenses these days are fitted with an image stabilisation system that counteracts the small vibrations inherent in hand-holding the camera.
 With a stabilised lens, it is typically possible to take a sharp hand-held shot at shutter speeds 2 or more stops slower than the normal rule of thumb.